 Another recent project – Portland Road – used roof glazing in thought-out positions to provide a column of natural light that penetrated through multiple floors.
 Various rooflights were installed within the roof of the multi-storey townhouse with internal glass floorlights inside.
 This internal glazing, paired with the roof glazing allowed light to flow through the building, all the way to the basement spaces.

 This modern automated rooflight system offers a unique approach to roof glazing.
 Opt for this system is roof access is required, or for a system that seamlessly integrates within a smart home automation system.
 Unrestricted on sizes, the MARS has been developed and designed in house to offer specialised opening solutions.
-Adaptability is at the forefront of hi product, ensuring we can meet any specialist design requirements.
+Adaptability is at the forefront of this product, ensuring we can meet any special design requirements.

 Full Glass Roofs

 Larger glass roofs can be used to great effect as well, creating bright spaces well connected with the outdoors.

 This basement extension in London by Guttfield Architects includes a full glass roof over the updated space.
 As there are no side windows or other glazing, the large glass roof ensures the space receives the natural light it requires to be a useable living space.

 Roofs in Glass Extensions